 She showed him a few more flowers and told him what they were called and how she used them, surprised when he identified another on his own.
 If he recalled her lesson of today, she’d think seriously about how best to train a lad in a skill mostly held by women.
 Other than her mother, Aileana had yet to meet another with her talent, but village women passed healing wisdom from mother to daughter, as her own mother had done.

-All fighting forces needed healers after a battle.
-She knew that better than most.
+She knew better than most that all fighting forces needed healers, during and after a battle.
 It was why she’d been kidnapped from her village and carried along with the lowlander army until Toran rescued her, defeated the invaders, and made her his bride.
 Aye, Jamie must learn to fight, but he could also learn to care for the wounded, as much as he could without her talent.
 She’d let wee Jamie’s curiosity and interest guide her decision.
 Unlike her eldest son, Toran’s heir, wee Jamie had years yet before his future would be a set path before him.
 Indeed, she realized, he could train as a warrior and a healer, if he wished.
 That decided, she looked up and realized he’d wandered away from her, chasing butterflies again.

 “Come, lad,” she called. “’Tis time to make the climb and find yer supper.”